gabenodarse/rhythm-warrior/documentation.md

 Enter is used to dash, when indicated, to reach bricks that are far away (Q,W,E) + Enter at the same time performs a slash dash, both dashing and slashing.
 This is used to destroy a group of bricks (not all immediately in front of player)
 Hold (Q,W,E) to hit hold notes.
 Hold (Q,W,E) after a slash dash to destroy group hold notes.
-If you miss a note, all notes on the screen will disappear, and you will have to wait a little bit for new notes
+If you miss a note, you will be "stunned" and all notes on the screen will disappear, and you will have to wait a little bit for new notes

 The game's tick rate is at least faster than 25 ms between ticks.
 If more than 25ms occurs between ticks, that time is cut up into 25ms intervals. slash actions occur at 15 ms after they are input in most instances.